Lutifya/3-CFU-analysis-of-survival-time-of-stage-IV-colorectal-cancer/README.md

 - ✅ Data type conversions
 - ✅ Outlier detection and management (winsorization)
 - ✅ Categorical variable consistency checks
+- ✅ **AJCC staging conversion**: Converted from categorical to numeric (4a→0, 4b→1) for statistical modeling

 ### Step 3: Exploratory Data Analysis
 - ✅ Descriptive statistics for all variables